Kalteew/AltCurrencyTracker/README.md

 # AltCurrencyTracker

-AltCurrencyTracker is a lightweight World of Warcraft addon designed to keep track of the currencies collected by each of your characters.
-It records currency amounts on every login or whenever your currency totals change and then displays this information directly in currency tooltips.
-This makes it easy to see how much of a given currency your alternate characters have without logging over to them.
+**AltCurrencyTracker** is a lightweight addon that helps you track how much currency your other characters have—directly in the tooltip.

+---

 ## Features

-- Stores the quantity of each tracked currency for all characters on the account.
+- Shows currency amounts for all your characters in currency tooltips
-- Adds a section to currency tooltips showing the amounts held by your other characters.
-- Updates automatically when you earn or spend currency.

-## Installation
-1. Download or clone this repository.
-2. Copy the entire `AltCurrencyTracker` folder into your `World of Warcraft/_retail_/Interface/AddOns` directory.
-3. Launch the game and make sure the addon is enabled at the character selection screen.
+- Adds an "Other characters" section listing totals per character, sorted alphabetically by *Realm – Name*
+- Automatically updates on login or when your currency totals change
+- No setup or configuration needed
+- Low memory usage with a single account-wide saved variable

+---

 ## Usage

-Simply hover over a currency in your currency panel.
-The tooltip will list the amount of that currency owned by your other characters.
+Hover over any currency in your character’s currency tab.
+The tooltip will display how much of that currency your other characters have.

-No slash commands or additional configuration are required.
+Log in with each character once to populate the database.

+---

-## Saved Variables
+## Data Storage

+- Uses a per-account `AltCurrencyTrackerDB` saved variable
+- Stores current currency amounts by item ID for each character
+- Updates automatically during normal gameplay
-The addon stores its data in the `AltCurrencyTrackerDB` saved variable.
-If you wish to reset the stored data, you can delete this entry from your `WTF` folder while the game is closed.
+- To reset, delete `AltCurrencyTrackerDB` from your `WTF` folder while the game is closed

+---

+## Limitations

+- Only tracks currencies shown in the currency tab
+- Characters must log in at least once to be recorded

+---

+## Support

+Found a bug or have a suggestion?
+Open an issue here: [GitHub - Kalteew/AltCurrencyTracker](https://github.com/Kalteew/AltCurrencyTracker)

+---

 ## License

-This project is released under the MIT License.
+This addon is open-source under the MIT License.

+---

+Thank you for using AltCurrencyTracker!